 Although some voters were angry at the delays, others waited patiently to vote.

 “As a Nigerian you expect any eventuality, so I came out with my power bank and a bottle of water.
-I will wait till they arrive so I can vote,” first-time voter Edith told the BBC.
+I will wait till they arrive so I can vote,” first-time voter Edith told the BBC in Lagos.

 Mr Yakubu said that armed men had attacked some polling units in the southern state of Delta and the northern state of Katsina, where voter card verification machines were carted away.

-They were subsequently replaced and security boosted to allow voting to take place, he added.
+They were subsequently replaced and security boosted to allow voting to take place, he said.